emdb-empiar/ahds/README.rst

 ahds.data_stream
 ==============================================
-This is most complex module implementing a hierarchy of classes describing various data streams within Amira |reg| files.
+This is most complex module implementing a hierarchy of classes describing various data streams within Amira (R) files.
 It has 22 classes and five functions

 Classes
 ----------------------------------------------